icecc/icecream/README.md

 Note that all these platforms can be used both as server and as client - meaning you can do full cross compiling between them.

+The following platforms are known to work at least as a client, meaning that you can run compilation on them that will compile on remote nodes using cross compilation.

+      - Cygwin

 Using icecream in heterogeneous environments
 -----------------------------------------------------------------------------------------------------------------------------------------